leec94/SY0-701-notes/README.md

 Cryptographic attacks
 - Birthday attack: type of cryptographic attack that involves finding two different inputs that produce the same output for a hashing algorithm
 - Downgrade attack: forcing a communication channel to use a weaker encryption algorithm or protocol, making it easier to decrypt or intercept

+DDoS Attacks
+- Amplified DDoS: attackers can send a small request to a server, prompting it to reply with a much larger response.
+The attacker uses a forged source IP (the victim's IP), causing the server's amplified response to flood the victim
+- Reflected DDoS: the attacker sends requests to third-party servers with a forged source IP address (the victim's IP), causing those servers to send responses to the victim

 Backup types
 - Image backup: duplicates an OS installation, either from a physical hard disk or a VM's virtual hard disk.
 It offers a quick means to redeploy the system without reinstalling software and settings